browserengineering/book/book/scheduling-and-threading.md

 Recall how we've added some scroll-related code, but we didn't really get into how it works (I also omitted some of the code).
 Let's now carefully examine how to implement threaded scrolling.
-But before getting to that, go and load the counting demo with artificial delay, and check out how much more responsive scrolling is now!

-The reason that scrolling so responsive is that it happens on the browser thread, without waiting around to synchronoize with the main thread.
+The reason that scrolling can be so responsive is that it happens on the browser thread, without waiting around to synchronoize with the main thread.
 But the main thread can and does affect scroll.
 For example, when loading a new page, scroll is set to 0; when running `innerHTML`, the height of the document could